 - Previous problems with your mental health

 - Lack of support from a partner, family or friends

 - Going through a hard time in your relationship

 How do I know if what I’m feeling is normal?

 While you should expect to experience some low moods and anxious thoughts when pregnant, many women go on to develop specific mental health conditions that need treatment.

-There isn’t a hard and fast line between what’s normal emotional changes and what could be symptoms of something more serious, so the best thing to do is to ask yourself how you’re feeling and how your emotions are affecting you, and let that be your guide.
+There isn’t a hard-and-fast line between what are normal emotional changes and what could be symptoms of something more serious, so the best thing to do is to ask yourself how you’re feeling and how your emotions are affecting you, and let that be your guide.

 For example, you may want to seek help if you find that:

 - your feelings are having a severe impact on your day-to-day life

 - your anxiety is affecting your quality of life